butaixianran/Blender-Vmd-Retargeting/README.md

 * In Daz, when exporting your model, check "**Include Morphs**"
 * Go to "**choose morphs**" dialog window, click **Genesis 8 Facial Morphs** and **Visemes** Buttons on the left to add those morphs into export list.
 * Export.
-* In Blender, on DTB's panel, click import, Done.
+* In Blender, on DFB's panel, click import, Done.

-### Prepare Daz model (with Official Daz to Blender Bridge(DTB) 2022)
+### Prepare Daz model (with Official Daz to Blender Bridge(DTB))
-Official DTB 2022 is released, with many old bugs and problems in it, never fixed.
-So, we really recommend you do not use this addon for now.
+Official DTB is released, with many old bugs and problems in it, never fixed.
+So, we really recommend you do not use this addon.

-For now, the only good part for Official DTB 2022 is, it is very easy to install.
-But it is not as good as the other 2 choices.
+The only good part for Official DTB is, it is very easy to install.
+But it is not as good as **Diffeomorphic import_daz**.

 You can learn it here about how to install or use it:
 [https://www.daz3d.com/forums/discussion/572806/official-daztoblender-bridge-2022-what-s-new-and-how-to-use-it](https://www.daz3d.com/forums/discussion/572806/official-daztoblender-bridge-2022-what-s-new-and-how-to-use-it)

-**After you installed DTB 2022:**
+**After you installed DTB:**
 * In Daz, when exporting your model, check "**Export Morphs**"
 * Go to "**choose morphs**" dialog window, From "Pose Controls" category, add **Eyes**, **Mouth**, **Brow**  and **Visemes** morphs to the "**Morphs to Export**" list.
 * Export.